 I did have a jolly fun typing all kinds of graphic things that I am sure I will now get lewd ads for all.

-If you try searching for a term that is LGBT related, you will be prompted with a graphic stating: “You have entered an LGBT related search query.
-Please realize that while Kiddle has nothing against the LGBT community, it’s hard to guarantee the safety of all the search results for such queries.
+If you try searching for a term that is LGBTQ related, you will be prompted with a graphic stating: “You have entered an LGBTQ related search query.
+Please realize that while Kiddle has nothing against the LGBTQ community, it’s hard to guarantee the safety of all the search results for such queries.
 We recommend that you talk to your parent or guardian about such topics.”

-I had read in some comments so people upset that some LGBT search terms were excluded, not sure if this graphic was put up after the uproar or before.
+I had read in some comments so people upset that some LGBTQ search terms were excluded, not sure if this graphic was put up after the uproar or before.

 Find Bad Words or a Inappropriate Site?
 Report It